diegopereiraeng/appdynamics-powershell-core-wrapper/README.md

 I have created some scripts using this wrapper for different proposes, and I'm sharing with all of you, so you can have some ideas how to use it.

+# Important

+Appdynamics Internal APIs (RestUI) are not supported by Appdynamics, only the public APIs, so if it broke in future versions or older versions, please let me know, so I and others contributors can try solve the problem.

+I tested only in controller versions: 4.5.15, 4.5.16 and 4.5.17

+For future versions we will try to solve internal api changes as fast as we can, but there is no SLA and time to solve, so create a issue and we will try to help you.

+> This Wrapper was developed by Diego Pereira from Appdynamics PS Team and it is not supported by Appdynamics.

 # Installation

 Note that you only need to put the file **Appdynamics.psm1** inside your script folder to use the Module.